visit-dav/visit/src/doc/data_into_visit/SiloFormat.rst

 A rectilinear mesh is a 2D or 3D mesh where all coordinates are aligned with the axes.
 Each axis of the rectilinear mesh can have different, non-uniform spacing, allowing for details to be concentrated in certain regions of the mesh.
 Rectlinear meshes are specified by lists of coordinate values for each axis.
-Since the mesh is aligned to the axes, it is only necessary to specify one set of X and Y values to generate all of the coordinates for the entire mesh.
+Since the mesh is aligned to the axes, it is only necessary to specify one set of values along each axis to specify all of the coordinates for the entire mesh.
 :numref:`Figure %s <silo_meshrect2d>` contains an example of a 2D rectilinear mesh.
-The Silo function call to write a rectlinear mesh is called **DBPutQuadmesh**.
+The Silo function call to write a rectlinear mesh is called ``DBPutQuadmesh``.

 .. _silo_meshrect2d: